ctsnguyen/ResNet50-LogisticRegression-Dementia-Classification/ProcessingData/README.md

 Select the .img, .hdr, and .txt files for a single patient’s FSL_SEG folder.
 Upload them.

+### What the Notebook Produces

+After uploading all patient files, the notebook will automatically:

+Parse and store the volumetric anatomical measurements Extract MRI slices from the .img files
+Save each dataset as a zipped folder for downstream use

+These outputs include:

+*_volumetric.zip — the cleaned tabular anatomical features *_slices.zip — extracted MRI image slices for the CNN model

+### Before Moving On

+Continue manually uploading until all patients are processed and both zip files (slices + volumetric) are generated.
+These resulting datasets will be used by:
+The tabular model notebook
+The ResNet/CNN slices model notebook

 ### Tabular Data Processing
 - Removed patients with missing metadata, reducing usable tabular cases from **438 → 216**.